kubeflow/website/content/docs/pipelines/build-pipeline.md

 [`sequential.py` sample pipeline](https://github.com/kubeflow/pipelines/blob/master/samples/basic/sequential.py):
 is a good one to start with.

-The pipelines are defined as Python programs.
+Each pipeline is defined as a Python program.
 Before you can submit a pipeline to the Kubeflow Pipelines service, you must compile the pipeline to an intermediate representation.
 The intermediate representation takes the form of a YAML file compressed into a